Isla de la Juventud: Geography and economy

-Much of the island is covered in pine forests, which is the source of the island's large lumber industry (as well as its original name).
+Much of the island is covered in pine forests, which is the source of the island's large wood industry (as well as its old name).
 The northern region of the island has low ridges from which marble is quarried, while the southern region is an elevated plain.
 Agriculture and fishing are the island's main industries, with citrus fruit and vegetables being grown.
 A black sand beach was formed by volcanic activity.

 The island has a mild climate but is known for frequent hurricanes.
 It is a popular tourist destination, with many beaches and resorts, including Bibijagua Beach.
 Until the Cuban government expropriated all foreign-owned property in the early 1960s, much land was owned by Americans, and the island contained a branch of the Hilton Hotels chain.

 Demographics

 In the 2012 official census, the Special Municipality of Isla de la Juventud had a population of 84,751.
 The racial makeup of the population was white 50,732 (59.9%), mestizo or mulatto 26,013 (30.7%) and black 8,006 (9.4%).

 With a total area of 2419.27 km2, the Municipality had a population density of 35.8 /km2.

 "Caimaneros", the inhabitants of the south coast of the island, are descended from settlers from the Cayman Islands and Jamaica, and are English-speaking Cubans.